-Every year there are tens of thousands of young students who graduated from Universities in Himalayan countries and yet, these graduates have difficulties finding employment in both the government and private sectors.
-The market does not have enough job opportunities for graduates.
-Hence creating an issue of an increasing number of unemployed graduates.
+Every year there are tens of thousands of young students who graduate from universities in Himalayan countries and yet, have difficulty finding employment in both the government and private sectors.
+There are simply not enough job opportunities for graduates.

-School children in the mountains are lacking opportunities to learn practical living English and expose to creative ideas in terms of ark works, games, and music.
+School children in the mountains lack opportunities to learn basic English.
+They also have little exposure to creative arts, games, and music.

-We organized education camps for 750 children in different selected mountain villages.
+We were glad to organise education camps for 750 children in various mountain villages in 2017 and 2018.

-In the Highland Himalaya areas, there is no electricity available.
-We set up solar systems for schools in Far West Nepal so that the children can go for evening tuition classes, learn computer skills and the school can print exams and teaching materials in the school.
+In the highland Himalayan areas, there is no electricity available.
+We set up solar systems for schools in Far West Nepal so that the children can go for evening tuition classes and learn computer skills.
+The school can also print exams and teaching materials with less hassle.

-In very remote villages, families are often short of resources.
-Children do not have proper bags to go to school and normally have to carry books with their hands.
-In the Far East of Bhutan, Merak of Tashigang.
-We have provided school bags to 200 children from a village.
+In very remote villages, families often lack basic resources.
+Children do not have proper bags to go to school and have to carry books with their hands.
+We provided school bags to 200 children from a village in the Far East of Bhutan, Merak of Tashigang to make it easier for the children to go to school.